Humans must flock to rescue plastic-contaminated seabirds from pollution

 Ocean Generation

-Jo Ruxton, marine conservationist and founder of the organisation (formerly Plastic Oceans UK) produced the inspirational, award-winning documentary ‘A Plastic Ocean’, which was hailed by Sir David Attenborough as “one of the most important films of our time”.
+Jo Ruxton, marine conservationist and founder of the organization (formerly Plastic Oceans UK) produced the inspirational, award-winning documentary ‘A Plastic Ocean’, which was hailed by Sir David Attenborough as “one of the most important films of our time”.

 Speaking about the Shearwater birds, Jo told Acre: “The studies that have been carried out on seabirds really are just the tip of the iceberg when we consider the extent of the damage plastic has wreaked on the health of our ocean, the wildlife it supports and even our own health.